csswizardry/csswizardry.github.com/_posts/2012-11-20-code-smells-in-css.md

 A ‘dangerous selector’ is one with far too broad a reach.
 A really obvious and simple example of a dangerous selector might be:

-    div{
+    div {
-       background-color:#ffc;
+       background-color: #ffc;
-       padding:1em;
+       padding: 1em;
     }

 This will instantly scream at any developer; why on earth would you want to carpet bomb every `div` on your site?
-Good question, so why would anyone ever want to have a selector like `aside{}` for example?
-Or `header{}`, or `ul{}`?
+Good question, so why would anyone ever want to have a selector like `aside {}` for example?
+Or `header {}`, or `ul {}`?
 Selectors like these are way, _way_ too far reaching and will ultimately lead to us having to undo CSS, as per the section previously.

-Let’s look at the `header{}` example more closely…
+Let’s look at the `header {}` example more closely…

 A lot of people use a `header` element to mark up their site’s main header—which is fine—however, if you style that site-wide header like this:

-    header{
+    header {
-        padding:1em;
+        padding: 1em;
-        background-color:#BADA55;
+        background-color: #BADA55;
-        color:#fff;
+        color: #fff;
-        margin-bottom:20px;
+        margin-bottom: 20px;
     }

 …then that’s not so fine.
 The `header` element **does not** mean ‘your site’s main header’ and, as per the spec, the `header` element can be used multiple times in multiple contexts.
-This should be targeted via a selector more like `.site-header{}`, for example.
+This should be targeted via a selector more like `.site-header {}`, for example.

 To give such specific styling to such a generic selector is dangerous.
 Your styles will leak out into areas they shouldn’t as soon as you start trying to use that element again, and you’ll need to start undoing styles (adding more code to take styles away) in order to combat this.